Columbus is a smart city. Thanks to that nerdy undercurrent, there are tons of amazing educational experiences around town.

 Location: 125 Oval Dr S, Columbus, OH 43210

 About: It wouldn’t be a list about education without including our amazing library system.
-The Columbus Metropolitan Library isn’t just a great place to curl up with a good book, they provide all sorts of auxiliary activities, including classes, meet-up groups, children’s activities, and more.
+The Columbus Metropolitan Library isn’t just a great place to curl up with a good book, they also provide all sorts of auxiliary activities, including classes, meet-up groups, children’s activities, and more.

 Location: 1777 E Broad St, Columbus, OH 43203